aryan-25/l95/experiments/pos_tags/instructions.md

 ```
 where <tag_separator> and <pos_tag_filename> are the separator used in the PoS tag file and the path to the PoS tag file, respectively.

-To replicate the results of Sentence 4, use the PoS tag file `4_manual_pos.txt` (located in this same directory).
-This file uses `/` as the separator.
+To replicate the results of Sentences 4 and 5, use the PoS tag file in `sentence_4/manual_pos.txt` and `sentence_5/manual_pos.txt` respectively.
+Both file use `/` as the separator.